Blend: A Unified Data Discovery System: Experiments

-We compare the storage required for our proposed index structure and the storage required for a combination of DataXFomer, Josie, MATE, Starmie, and QCR indexes.
-Table~\ref{tab:index_storage_complexity} shows the result of this evaluation.
-The index size for WDC and Canada-US-UK lakes excludes the QCR index because these benchmarks do not contain table information.
-On average, \system requires $57\%$ less storage memory compared to the combination of the state-of-the-art indexes.
+Table~\ref{tab:index_storage_complexity} compares the storage required for \system's index and the combination of DataXFomer, Josie, \textsc{Mate}, Starmie, and QCR indexes.
+The index for WDC and Canada-US-UK lakes excludes the QCR index as they lack table identifiers.
+On average, \system requires $57\%$ less storage compared to the combination of the state-of-the-art indexes.
+The index construction time of \system ranged between $2$ to $80$ hours for Gittables and DWTC, respectively, which is dominated by the inverted index creation.

-This experiment demonstrates the conciseness of \system's index structure compared to a combination of the state-of-the-art indexes.